stefanutti/maps-coloring-java/README.md

 ## YouTube videos

-And some videos of the running Python and Java programs:
+And some videos of the running Java and the new Python (see the other git project for details) programs:
 - https://www.youtube.com/user/mariostefanutti/videos

 Bye